ogdenpm/versionTools/docs/showVersion.md

 [APP_DESCRIPTION]
 [Contributors: APP_CONTRIBUTOR]
 architecture " build: " build date
-+ shared files / libraries information
 ["Support email: " APP_EMAIL]

-where architecture reflects code target 32/64 bit and whether it is a debug version
+Where architecture reflects code target 32/64 bit and whether it is a debug version.
+For MSVC and GCC the compiler version is also shown
 ```

 Using the zas example, the simple version information shown is